kamalpandey2012/Javascript-Starter-Kit/README.md

 ### 3.4.2 Working with npm
 1. Install node
 2. Rum command `npm init` and check all options by editing or just using return key
 3. Install the following package
-`babel-cli babel-core babel-loader babel-preset-latest babel-register chai chalk cheerio cross-env eslint eslint-plugin-import eslint-watch express html-webpack-plugin jsdom localtunnel mocha nock npm-run-all nsp numeral open rimraf webpack webpack-dev-middleware webpack-hot-middleware webpack-md5-hash` by running command
+`babel-cli babel-core babel-loader babel-preset-latest babel-register chai chalk cheerio cross-env eslint eslint-plugin-import eslint-watch express html-webpack-plugin jsdom localtunnel mocha nock npm-run-all nsp numeral open rimraf webpack webpack-dev-middleware webpack-hot-middleware webpack-md5-hash css-loader style-loader` by running command
  ```
  npm install --save-dev package names
  ```
 ## 3.5 Package Security
 It is very easy to note that anyone could publish packages in npm repository so to have a security barrier is of prime importance.
 Many packages to work for this problem like retire.js or node security platform

 To check for vulnerabilities in our installed packages run the following command
 1. first install it globally by running command
 ```
 npm install -g nsp
 ```
 2. Run for security check
 ```
 nsp check
 ```